 Create Your Diabetes Eating Plan

-Although diabetes treatment plans vary, each includes nutrition therapy, physical activity, monitoring, support, and medications.
+Although diabetes treatment plans vary, each includes a healthy eating plan, physical activity, monitoring, and support, and most include medications.
 Your food and activity plans are the heart and soul of your treatment plan.

 Consider Working with a Registered Dietitian

-Your registered dietitian or certified diabetes educator (CDE) can help outline a plan and guidelines so you can make smart and healthy choices.
+Your registered dietitian or diabetes educator can help develop a plan and guidelines that will work for your lifestyle.
 Strategies they might use include:

-- Budget and distribute carbohydrate-containing foods (starches, fruit, fruit juice, milk, yogurt, sweets) to achieve target after-meal blood glucose levels.
+• Advise and budget carbohydrate-containing foods (starches, fruit, fruit juice, milk, yogurt, sweets) to achieve target after-meal blood glucose levels.

-- Choose healthful fats to achieve target blood cholesterol and triglyceride (lipid) levels.
+• Choose healthful fats to achieve target blood cholesterol and triglyceride (blood lipid) levels.

 Develop a Plan for Physical Activity